mrocklin/thesis/search.md

 #### Greedy Search with Backtracking

+\begin{wrapfigure}[10]{r}{.5\textwidth}
+\centering
+\includegraphics[width=.5\textwidth]{images/search-greedy}
+\end{wrapfigure}

 Greedy solutions like the one above can become trapped in a dead-end.
-In our example they arrive at leaf NAME, an invalid node with low score.
+In our example they arrive at an invalid leaf with cost `8`.
 There is no further option to pursue in this case.
-The correct path to take at this stage is to regress backwards up the tree and consider other options.
+The correct path to take at this stage is to regress backwards up the tree and consider other previously discarded options.

 This requires the storage and management of history of the traversal.
 By propagating streams of ordered solutions rather than a single optimum we implement a simple backtracking scheme.
-Management of history old state and garbage collection is performed by the Python runtime and is localized to the generator mechanism in `chain`.

 ~~~~~~~~~Python
 include [Greedy](greedy.py)
 ~~~~~~~~~

+The functions `chain` and `imap` operate lazily, computing results as they are requested.
+Management of history, old state, and garbage collection is performed by the Python runtime and is localized to the generator mechanism in `chain` and `imap`.

+#### Extending the Search

+\begin{wrapfigure}[10]{r}{.5\textwidth}
+\centering
+\includegraphics[width=.5\textwidth]{images/search-continue}
+\end{wrapfigure}

-This has the added benefit that a stream of all leaves is returned.
-If the first is not adequate then one can ask the system to find subsequent solutions.
+This has the added benefit that a lazily evaluated stream of all leaves is returned.
+If the first result is not adequate then one can ask the system to find subsequent solutions.
+These subsequent computations pick up where the previous search process ended, limiting redundant search.

-#### Exhaustive Search

-By exhaustively computing the iterator above we traverse the entire tree and can minimize over all valid leaves.
-This may be prohibitively expensive in some cases.
+By exhaustively computing the iterator above we may also traverse the entire tree and can minimize over all valid leaves.
+This may be prohibitively expensive in some cases but remains possible.

 #### Repeated Nodes - Dynamic Programming